 You want to make sure that your title is compelling, descriptive, has benefits in it, and really grabs attention.
 The more keywords you can have in the title, the better, as your book will show up in the search results more often.
 You can also look at the competing books and try to do something different as well, so your book will stand out.

 Once you've come up with the title, you want to create the cover.
-You could either create the cover yourself if you know how to use Photoshop or are good with graphics, but I'd recommend to hire someone else to do it.
-There's cheap options of getting a cover made, or more expensive options.
+You could either create the cover yourself if you know how to use Photoshop or are good with graphics, but I'd recommend hiring someone else to do it.
+There's cheap options of getting a cover made or more expensive options.
 The cheapest option would be using a website like Fiverr.
-At Fiverr, if you search for “kindle cover”, you will see a ton of people that will create a Kindle book cover for you for only $5.
+At Fiverr, if you search for “kindle cover,” you will see a ton of people that will create a Kindle book cover for you for only $5.
 You want to make sure you pick someone that has good feedback and has a good portfolio.

 Alternatively, you could invest more in a more quality book cover by hiring a more professional designer.
 I've hired people on the WarriorForum in the Warriors For Hire section, and you could also use a website like KillerCovers.
 It will cost you a bit more, but investing in a quality cover can really make a big difference in the sales of your book and make it stand out from all the rest.

 4. Write Your Kindle E-Book (Or Hire Someone To Do It For You)